dpsbot-project/DPSBot/en/index.md

 # DPSBot - a Discord bot

-It is a Discord bot for a mortiple purposes.
+It is a Discord bot for a murtiple purposes.

 Supports English! please help [open translate](https://www.transifex.com/ttakkku/dpsbot/dashboard/).